dan-mathews/travis-phpstorm-inspector/README.md

 ```
 bin/inspector inspect path/to/project
 ```

+### Performance Locally
+In a test run on an old project of 856 files triggering a report of 18,925 problems:
+- With a built cache, the inspection took 1 minute and 23 seconds.

 ## Troubleshooting
 - You might find you need the mb-string extension, installable with: `sudo apt install php-mbstring`